ckettell/city-table/README.md

 To pass the relevant parameters, I used React Router Dom.
 This is something I have used in the past and am familiar with.

+A little later on, I was able to introduce a function parsing relevant data to integers.
+Found in the Table component, this iterates over the array of cities and then uses Object keys.
+On each iteration over the objects, it parses the relevant data to integers.

 ## To improve on

-I did not have time to parse the relevant columns to integers.
-This means that the columns do have a funny ordering.
-This is something I am going to look into later instead of hardcoding them in as integers
+I would like to introduce tests.